Cows In Winter 101 | How To Keep Dairy or Beef Cattle Warm and Happy

 How do cows stay warm in the winter?

-Cows have three ways to keep warm in winter: growing winter hair, thick and fatty skin, and through proper food intake.
+Cows have three ways to keep warm in the winter: growing winter hair, thick and fatty skin, and proper food intake.

-In the cool fall months, cows start to grow a thicker and longer coat of fur.
-Their winter coat makes an excellent outer layer to help trap internal heat while shedding wind and other elements.
-But, as mentioned above, this coat is not impermeable and can be dangerous when wet.
-We like to keep close watch of the weather and make adjustments as needed.
-For instance, if a sleet or rain is coming followed by rapidly dropping temperatures, this might be a time where we’d preemptively open up barn access for them.
+In the cool fall months, cows start to grow a thick hair coat.
+Their heavy winter coat makes an excellent outer layer to help trap body heat while shedding wind and other elements.
+However, this coat is not impermeable and can be dangerous when wet, causing cold stress on the cows.
+We like to keep close watch on the weather and make adjustments as needed.
+For instance, if sleet or cold rain is coming followed by rapidly dropping temperatures or a winter storm, this might be a time when we’d preemptively open up barn access for them.

-A cow can also prepare for winter by bulking up.
-Cows are naturally thick skinned which helps keep cold out and heat in.
+A cow can also prepare for winter by bulking up and consuming additional feed.
+Cows naturally have thick skin, which helps keep cold out and heat in.
 But you may also notice their desire to prepare for the winter months by increasing their food intake and storing up extra fat under their skin.
-This will improve their body condition and add yet another layer or protection from the cold.
+This extra feed will go beyond the daily maintenance energy requirements for adult cows and lead to good body conditions for your herd.
+This, combined with overall good nutrition will add yet another layer of protection from cold conditions.

 Dairy cows and beef cows don’t differ all that much.
-But because they’re bred for different functions, the cold does affect them in different ways.
+But because they’re bred for different functions, the cold temperatures do affect them in different ways.

 Dairy Cows

-Dairy cows are not only expending energy to keep themselves warm, but also to continue producing milk in the winter months.
+Dairy cattle are not only expending energy to keep themselves warm but also to continue producing milk in the winter months.
 You might say they are pulling double duty.
 Some studies have shown a dairy cow will consume as much as 50% more during the winter months.

 The udder and teats of dairy cows are particularly vulnerable during the winter months.
 If exposed to too much cold or wind, their teats especially will become chapped and crack.
 This causes a lot of discomfort and can make them rather agitated while milking.

 When we experience wounds on teats from the cold with our milk cow we know it’s time to offer her more barn access to get her out of the wind.
-With applying some healing salve or balm to the wounds, being gentle during milking, and giving her a dry, wind-free shelter, she’ll typically heal up within a couple days.
+By applying some healing salve or balm to the wounds, being gentle during milking, and giving her a dry, wind-free shelter with extra straw, she’ll typically heal up within a couple days.

 Beef Cows

-Beef cows are also generally hardier than a dairy cow because of their larger frame and build.
-This allows them to keep their body temps up more easily in frigid temps with less needs and inputs.
+Beef cows are also generally hardier than dairy cows beacause of their larger frame and build.
+This allows them to keep their body heat up more easily in frigid temps with fewer needs and inputs.

 What do cows eat in the winter?

-Knowing that a cow will consume anywhere from 20-50% more food during the winter, what then do you feed them?
+Knowing that a cow’s feed intake will increase anywhere from 20-50% during the winter months, what then do you feed them?

 Cows can also be fed grains, or a combination of grains and hay.
 When hay or grains are in short supply, other supplements can be corn stalks, wheat straw, or soybean hulls.
 Alfalfa pellets or other protein supplements are also an option if their hay or feed is low in protein.

-We feed our cows a high quality source of hay through the winter and have found that to be substantial for them.
+We feed our cows high-quality hay through the winter and have found that to be substantial for them.

 Having constant access to a clean and unfrozen water supply for your cows is an absolute must!

-The second option is an automatic waterer that utilizes geo-thermal heat and/or a heater to stay unfrozen through the winter.
-There are many different manufactures or automatic waterers, but we use a Jug – check out our full Jug Waterer Review.
+The second option is an automatic heated waterer that utilizes geothermal heat and/or a heater to stay unfrozen through the winter.
+There are many different manufacturers of automatic waterers, but we use a Jug—check out our full Jug Waterer Review.
 We absolutely love it and it is a lifesaver, especially in the winter months!

-Salt and minerals are another big nutritional need that arrises every winter.
-Their need for minerals especially seems to spike when the cold sets in.
+Salt and minerals are another big nutritional need that arises every winter.
+A cow’s nutrient requirements for minerals especially seem to spike when the cold sets in.
 So make sure you have a fresh supply of salt and minerals available to them.

 Do cows need shelter in the winter?